SATVILab/.github/profile/README.md

   The South African Tuberculosis Vaccine Initiative is a TB clinical trial organisation with a strong TB immunology arm.

-We provide data and code via GitHub to reproduce our analyses, as well as small extension packages and packages implementing our own algorithms.
+  We provide data and code via GitHub to reproduce our analyses, as well as packages implementing our own algorithms and small packages extending others.

   We use a consistent naming system, with the following prefixes indicating the purpose of the repository:

   - DataTidy: processes data
   - Analysis: analyses data
   - Report: details and summarises analyses
   - Pipeline: project-specific functions
   - Utils: extend existing packages with utility functions

 <!--